This post may contain affiliate links. Please read our disclosure for more info.

 Get the fun on by throwing a pool party!
 Let guests take a swim and set up diving board contests.
 Set up a grill and have guests take the couple’s signature drink.

 Not cut out for indoor parties?
 An outdoor barbecue is the answer.
 Plan the barbecue complete with a hot grill and a cooler of cold drinks.

 Have guests dress up as famous characters and bring gifts like their favorite movies, CDs and books to help the couple start their entertainment library.

 While playing this games you can have the girls on one team and the guys on the other team to keep physical contact at the barest minimum and make everyone comfortable.

-- Game Shower
+Game Themed Co-Ed Shower